Introduction to OER

 March 5th, 2020 in PCL Learning Lab 4 from 9:00am-12:30pm

 SPARC (the Scholarly Publishing and Academic Resources Coalition) defines Open Educational Resources (OERs) as teaching, learning and research resources released under an open license that permits their free use and repurposing by others.
 OERs can be textbooks, full courses, lesson plans, videos, tests, software, or any other tool, material, or technique that supports access to knowledge.
-The open permissions for OERs are sometimes called the 5Rs - users are free to retain, reuse, revise, remix, and redistribute.

 Required materials, like textbooks, can represent a significant cost to students.
 Textbook prices have increased over 1,000% since 1977, or more than 3 times the rate of inflation (Bureau of Labor Statistics data, 2015).

 According to research on open textbook pilots conducted by Student PIRGs (Open Textbooks: the Billion Dollar Solution, 2015):

 Instructors can directly influence the cost of education for their students by adopting low- or no-cost course materials.

 If you are unsure of how to talk to students, faculty, or administrators about OER, please review our helpful talking points document.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.